-Painting of panels shall be in accordance with MRTS88 Painting New Work.
+Painting of hot-dip galvanised panels shall be in accordance with MRTS88 Painting New Work.

-All steel components shall have a minimum thickness of 1.6 mm.
+All steel components shall have a minimum thickness of 1.0 mm.

 Materials used in the fabrication of absorptive panels shall be in accordance with AS/NZS 4100 and AS/NZS 4600.